SelfOdom: Self-supervised Egomotion and Depth Learning via Bi-directional Coarse-to-Fine Scale Recovery: Self-supervised Visual Egomotion and Depth Learning

 where $\lambda_3$ and $\lambda_4$ are set as 1 and 0.5.

 We use the calculated coarse depths $(\bar{\mathbf{D}}_t,\bar{\mathbf{D}}_s)$ as the target and source depth in this stage to construct a coarse scale recovery loss $\mathcal{L}_\text{coarse}$,

-The model is trained for several epochs to obtain a coarse scale recovered PoseNet, and then the entire framework is further refined in the next stage for jointly optimizing PoseNet and DepthNet together.
+The model is trained for several epochs to obtain a PoseNet that recovers the coarse scale.
+Afterward, the entire framework is further refined in the next stage by jointly optimizing PoseNet and DepthNet together.